PeterJFB/drum-sequencer/docs/release1/README.md

 sequencer.ui ...> sequencer.json
 ```

-They are as of writing this also in [sequencer/README.md](./../../sequencer), though this structure might change in later releases.
+They are, as of writing this, also in [sequencer/README.md](./../../sequencer), though this structure might change in later releases.

 ### Comment